adminkov7/WatchMan-Site7/readme.txt

 2. Filters II level: by logged, by unlogged, by login errors, by visits of robots, by visitors from the black list
 3. Export into custom CSV file
 4. Log auto-truncation
-5. Manage cron tasks
-6. File editor: index.php
+5. File editor: index.php
-7. File editor: robots.txt
+6. File editor: robots.txt
-8. File editor: .htaccess
+7. File editor: .htaccess
-9. File editor: wp-config.php
+8. File editor: wp-config.php
-10. Manage cron - events of site
+9. Manage cron - events of site
-11. Statistics of visits to the site
+10. Statistics of visits to the site
+11. Built-in console for managing WordPress environment.
-12. Widget: Counter of visits to the site
+12. Widget: site visits count with automatic update of visits data
 13. Geolocation of visitors to the site (only by the HTTPS protocol)
 14. Information about the IP of the visitor
-15. Black list of visitors and blocking the IP or user name for the selected period of time
+15. Black list of visitors and blocking the IP, or user name, or user agent for the selected period of time
-16. Blocking intrusive robots
-17. Automatic updating of the list of site visits using SSE technology
+16. Automatic updating of the list of site visits using SSE technology
-18. SMA - Simple Mail Agent, managing the mailboxes of your site, as well as mail.ru, yandex.ru, yahoo.com, gmail.com
+17. SMA - Simple Mail Agent, managing the mailboxes of your site, as well as mail.ru, yandex.ru, yahoo.com, gmail.com
-19. Google reCAPTCHA.
+18. Google reCAPTCHA.
-20. Built-in console for managing WordPress environment.

 ==Translations:==